-Jadd F. Masso is a trial and appellate litigator.
+Jadd F. Masso is a trial and appellate litigator focusing on business disputes.
 After prevailing in two trials as a young attorney, Jadd represented his clients on appeal when his opponents sought to overturn the verdicts.
 He was successful in both appeals and found that he enjoyed the intellectual rigor of the appellate process.
-Since then, Jadd has served as lead counsel inæmore than 40 appeals in state and federal courts.
-Like most appellate attorneys, Jadd is something of a generalist and has worked on cases involving everything from personal injuries to real estate fraud.
+Since then, Jadd has served as lead counsel in more than 50 appeals in state and federal courts.
 He also works with the firm's litigation section by providing assistance with trial strategy, complex procedural matters, dispositive motions, jury charge issues, and preservation of error.
 Jadd's advocacy before the trial court frequently results in the elimination or reduction of claims submitted to the jury.
 If an appeal is necessary, Jadd's involvement at trial results in a seamless transition from trial to appeal.

 Jadd is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization.

 - Successful mandamus in the Fifth Circuit U.S. Court of appeals relating to venue ruling in the Eastern District of Texas.

 - Reversal in the Fifth Circuit U.S. Court of Appeals of a district court ruling interpreting FDIC loss-share agreements with financial institutions to create partnership duties.